How to Help a Bath Salts Addict

 Bath Salt Addicts question 1

 Bath salts are addictive.
 The drugs are notoriously known for producing serious side effects that may be damaging from the first hit.
-Bath salts are a synthetic type of cathinone, which is found in nature in the khat plant.
+They are a synthetic type of cathinone, which is found in nature in the khat plant.
 Cathinones are similar to amphetamines, which is why the amphetamine and bath salts addiction processes are similar.

 The addictive properties of bath salts can lead to users losing touch with reality and losing self-control.
 The drug works on the neural pathways of the brain, altering how the brain works and leading to addiction.
-Addiction to bath salts can be devastating, but drug treatment programs are available and can get you or a loved one started on the path to recovery.
+Addiction to bath salts can be devastating, but personalized addiction treatment programs are available and can get you or a loved one started on the path to recovery.

-Approaching a Loved One with a Bath Salts Addiction
+Approaching a Loved One with an Addiction

 If someone you know is addicted to bath salts, chances are they are dealing with a number of physical, emotional, and mental issues.
 Family, friends, neighbors, and even coworkers can provide support and love during the addicted individual’s time of need.